felipe-parodi/MacFace/README.md

-# Bridging the gap in primate face analysis: Novel Cross-Species Dataset and Models for Facial Detection and Tracking
+# PrimateFace: Novel Cross-Species Dataset and Models for Face Detection and Landmark Tracking

 *Project under development*